1EdTech/openbadges-specification/index.md

 #### Badge Baking
 _since: 0.5_
 Badge assertions may be "baked" into image files as portable credentials.
 Baking is currently supported for PNG and SVG formats. ([More...](https://github.com/mozilla/openbadges-backpack/wiki/Open-Badge-Baking-Specification))
-`TODO: Move baking specification into this standard`
+`TODO: Move baking specification into this specification document.`

 #### Hosted Verification